RyanBram/RPGMDynamicActions/DynamicMotion/MapTemplate.md

 In the above example, it is a skill that executes near on the battle screen and back on the map screen.

-## DynamicMotion: Modification for Map Template
+## Changes for Map Template
-It is a template registered in the map template list.
+Template are also registered in the map template list.
-There is a template with the same name and ID for battle, but the setting for the map has priority.
+There is a template with the same name and ID for battle scene, but the setting for the map has priority.
 Be careful not change the wrong template.

 ### near (Approach)